 Stay at the Hillside Inn for a gorgeous view of the water.

 Nashville, Indiana: An Artist’s Retreat Getaway

 Quaint little Nashville, Indiana shares one thing in common with its Tennessee namesake: it’s an artistic mecca!
 The Brown County Art Colony was founded in Nashville, Indiana over 100 years ago, and the arts abound in this tiny town.

 Wander the arts & crafts shops of Nashville and you’ll discover everything from paintings to sculptures to stained glass art to hand-made furniture to wood carvings to metal sculptures to hand-blown glass to custom jewelry to custom birdhouses.
 That’s a LOT of talent in one place!

 As if to inspire its local artists, Nashville sits just outside of Brown County State Park, a gorgeous forest in the rolling hills of Indiana (yes, Indiana has rolling hills).
-On your scenic road trip to Nashville, be sure to stop at The Bean Blossom Overlook on State Road 135 North to take in the foliage – especially in the fall!
+On your scenic road trip to Nashville, be sure to stop at the Bean Blossom covered bridge and the The Bean Blossom Overlook on State Road 135 North to take in the foliage – especially in the fall!